perfectmak/kotlin-realtime-counter-server-pusher/README.md

 # Realtime Counter (Kotlin Nodejs Server)
 This is a realtime server for broadcasting click events.
 It is implemented in Kotlin (compiled to Javascript) and uses Pusher for its realtime feature.
 You can find a client android application that responds to the realtime click events [here](https://github.com/perfectmak/kotlin-realtime-counter-pusher).
+Also, see [here](https://pusher.com/tutorials/counter-kotlin/) for a tutorial on how this project works.

 ## Getting Started